Video transcript: 7 questions for Marc Anderson about the SharePoint modern experience

 The default answer should be no subsites, but there will be exceptions, and you'll just need to sort of mindfully make those decisions.

-Q: When should SharePoint be left in classic mode?
+Q: When should SharePoint remain in classic mode?

 A: An organization should think about staying in classic mode as long as they have heavy customizations that can't quickly be moved to modern.